Interim Director: Steve W. Witt

 There are no prerequisites for the Graduate Minor.
 Students must be in good standing as a graduate student and should demonstrate an interest in globalization and the issues that this process poses for the world’s populations.
 Students must submit an online admission form, indicating the courses that the student proposes to enroll in, the approval of the student’s primary advisor and graduate program director, and a brief statement outlining the relation of the Graduate Minor to the student’s degree and career objectives.
-For the Graduate Minor in Global Studies, students must complete GLBL 500 (4 hours) core course and two additional courses (8 hours) relevant to the student’s proposed minor.
+The student's department must review the request and approval must be provided by thte student's primary adv isor and departmental authorized signatory.
+For the Graduate Minor in Global Studies, students must complete one of two core courses, either GLBL 500 (4 hours) or GLBL 501 (4 hours) and two additional courses (8 hours) relevant to the student’s proposed minor.
 There is no language requirement for the Minor, but advanced language competence is strongly encouraged.

 |GLBL 500||Global Society||4|

 |Two courses relevant to a student’s proposed minor as approved by the Director of the Center for Global Studies.
 At least of one the courses must be at the 500-level and only one can be from the student’s home department.||8|